See you next year!

 Before becoming SEC Chairman, Ms. Schapiro served as CEO of the Financial Industry Regulatory Authority, Inc. (FINRA), the largest nongovernmental regulator of securities firms.
 Earlier, she was Chairman of the CFTC (1994-1996); a Commissioner of the SEC (1988-1994); and General Counsel of the Futures Industry Association.
 Currently, she serves as Vice Chairman of the Advisory Board of Promontory Financial Group.

 Ms. Schapiro is a member of the Boards of Directors of General Electric Company, the London Stock Exchange Group and Mitre Corp.
 In addition, she serves as a member of the Governing Board of the Center for Audit Quality, a Trustee of Franklin and Marshall College and a member of the Board of the Washington Animal Rescue League.
 She is Vice Chairman of the Sustainability Accounting Standards Board and a member of the CFA Institute Future of Finance Advisory Committee.
-She also previously served on the Boards of Kraft Foods and Duke Energy.

 Professor Serafeim’s research focuses on measuring, driving and communicating corporate performance and social impact.
 His work has been published in the most prestigious academic and practitioner journals and his research has been recognized with numerous awards and is regularly cited in the media.
 Professor Serafeim has professional experience as a senior advisor and board member in both non-profit and private sector organizations.